 1609 – On July 29, 1609, Samuel de Champlain, accompanied by two other Frenchmen and 60 Algonquin and Huron Indians, defeated a band of Iroquois near the future site of Ticonderoga, beginning a long period of French/Iroquois hostilities.

 1611 – Former Dutch lawyer Adrian Block explored Manhattan Island in the ship Tiger.
-He returned to Europe with a cargo of furs and two kidnapped Indians, whom he named Orson and Valentine.
+He returned to Europe with a cargo of furs and two kidnapped Indians named Orson and Valentine.

 1614 – On May 13, 1614, the Viceroy of Mexico found Spanish Explorer Juan de Onate guilty of atrocities against the Indians of New Mexico.
 As part of his punishment, he was banned from entering New Mexico again.

 1616 – A smallpox epidemic decimates the Native American population in New England.

 May 1616 – Virginia’s Deputy Governor George Yeardley and a group of men killed 20 – 40 Chickahominy Indians.
 It was under Yeardley’s leadership that friendly relations between the Chickahominy and the colony ended.

 1621 – One of the first treaties between colonists and Native Americans is signed as the Plymouth Pilgrims enact a peace pact with the Wampanoag Tribe with the aid of Squanto, an English-speaking Native American.

 1622-44 – The Powhatan Wars occur.
 Following initial peaceful relations in Virginia, this 12-year conflict left many natives and colonists dead.